-The PAR38 category of the L Prize competition has been retooled and relaunched.
+The PAR38 category of the L Prize competition has been updated as of July 2013.
 The new competition requirements include the same performance specifications detailed in the 2007 energy legislation that established the competition.
 Key changes include:

-The new competition requirements supersede the original competition requirements issued in 2008.
+The updated competition requirements supersede the competition requirements issued in 2012.

 Competition Requirements History